nilesh1402/RPCDefinitionToolkit/Reports/PerVistA/640/rpcsByBuildsNInstalls.md

 39 | TIUERR ERR | EXTRA

-77 Packages have RPCs, while 211 RPCs have no Package ...
+77 Packages have RPCs, while 211 RPCs have no Package.
+Clearly the top Packages (ORDERS, IMAGES and some COTS packages) need to be examined first ...

 \# | Package | \# RPCs | Example RPC
 --- | --- | --- | ---